john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 ###### Notes

 In CS terms, this is a Breadth-First Search algorithm.
 It finds all unique, non-looped solutions to the maze.

-###### Notes

 Though this version is optimized to improve speed, nothing could be done about the fact that this algorithm uses substantially more memory than just the maze grid itself.